open-gamma-ray-astro/2016-04_IACT_DL3_Meeting/README.md

 Start: **11 am**

-(You can come any time after 9 am to work at the meeting place or have informal discussions, but the official program will start at 11 am.)

-We'll start the meeting with a series of presentations to kick off the meeting.

 * Catherine Boisson - Welcome, logistics
 * Flash introductions.
 Everyone please say within ~ 1 minute who you are, what you're working on and what you'd like to work on and achieve at this meeting.